aws/aws-cli/awscli/examples/iam/list-signing-certificates.rst

         "CertificateId": "TA7SMP42TDN5Z26OBPJE7EXAMPLE",
         "UploadDate": "2013-06-06T21:40:08Z"
     }
   ]

 For more information, see `Creating and Uploading a User Signing Certificate`_ in the *Using IAM* guide.

-.. _Creating and Uploading a User Signing Certificate: http://docs.aws.amazon.com/IAM/latest/UserGuide/Using_UploadCertificate.html
+.. _`Creating and Uploading a User Signing Certificate`: http://docs.aws.amazon.com/IAM/latest/UserGuide/Using_UploadCertificate.html